MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2008 R2

+> [!NOTE]
+> Security updates for Version 2002 of Microsoft 365 Apps on Windows Server 2008 R2 ended on January 10, 2023.

 Microsoft 365 Apps isn’t supported on Windows Server 2008 R2, as of January 14, 2020.

+For end of support dates for Windows Server 2008 R2, see the [Windows Server 2008 R2 lifecycle](/lifecycle/products/windows-server-2008-R2) page.

 ## Windows Server 2012